bitfoundation/bitplatform/docs/bit-server-side-web-api.md

 Using bit you'll get more benefits from web api.
 This includes following:

 1. We've configured web api on top of [owin](http://owin.org).
 Owin stands for "Open web interface for .NET".
-We've developed codes to make you're app up & running on following workloads:
+We've developed codes to make sure your app works well on following workloads:
     - ASP.NET/IIS on windows server & azure web/app services
     - ASP.NET Core/Kestrel on Windows & Linux Servers
     - Self host windows services & azure web jobs
 2. We've configured web api on top of [asp.net core/owin branching](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware).
-Think about something as fast as node js & power of .NET (-:
+Think about something as fast as node js with power of .NET (-:
 3. We've developed roslyn analyzers to warn you about codes that won't work on ASP.NET Core.
 4. We've developed extensive logging infrastructure in bit framework.
 It logs everything for you in your app, including web api traces.
 5. We've configured headers like [X-Content-Type-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Content-Type-Options), [X-CorrelationId](http://theburningmonk.com/2015/05/a-consistent-approach-to-track-correlation-ids-through-microservices/) etc. We've done this to improve you logging, security etc.